 If you do not have a working recovery volume on your device, you will not be able to follow through with these instructions.
 And remember that these instructions will not work if you have an older device model that is currently running on a newer operating system.

 When you clone the recovery volume on any partitions listed in "Disk Utility", any data in the destination volume will be deleted.
-Therefore, it is a good idea to prepare the USB drive before you create OS X Recovery drive with Disk Assistant, especially if there is a large amount of storage space in the USB drive.
+Therefore, it is a good idea to prepare the USB drive before you create OS X Recovery drive with Disk Assistant, especially a USB drive with a large amount of storage space.
 Create partitions in the new destination so that you will be able to have a dedicated section for the recovery volume.

 Once you have prepped the new destination,if needed, follow these steps to get you on the way of owning a physical OS X Recovery disk created with Disk Assistant.